Good for grabbing lunch: The National

 197 Oak St

-If you haven’t tried a Mama’s Boy biscuit, what are you even doing?
 These fluffy, buttery, award-winning monsters are the ultimate hangover cure.
-Every weekend the line is out the door, but the poached eggs, cheesy grits, and potato hash are also worth waiting for.
+And you'll see for yourself when you show up (every weekend the line is out the door).
+Biscuits aside, the poached eggs, cheesy grits, and potato hash are also on the menu and worth the wait.

 Best Southern food: Pulaski Heights BBQ